proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## XPath Translation

-The Proxy Application is able to translate XML (eXtensible Markup Language) files sent by the remote server, according to the XPath standard of specifying elements of the XML structure.
+The Proxy Application can translate XML (eXtensible Markup Language) files sent by the remote server, according to the XPath standard of specifying elements of the XML structure.
 Similar to JavaScript translation, entering the “` html`” switch will result in the HTML parser being applied, while no switch will parse the match as plaintext.

 ## Mark multiple Resources as Translatable

-Using URL prefixes (N.B. fully qualified URL prefixes, including protocol, host, and possibly path structures!), the Proxy Application can enforce dictionaries over multiple resources in a single rule.
+Using URL prefixes (N.B. fully qualified URL prefixes, including protocol, host, and possibly path structures!), the Proxy can enforce dictionaries over multiple resources in a single rule.
 This is especially useful if the site under translation contains an API (especially CREST APIs) whose responses also require translation, and each endpoint is served on a different path; in this case, entering the root of the API here will automatically capture all responses from that path without having to individually mark them as translatable from the Resources menu.

 ## Additional Remote Request Headers